“How can I become a millionaire in Nigeria?”

 4. Grab Opportunities

-Examples of these businesses that came into the limelight are Jobberman – a website that helps young Nigerian graduates to get jobs and at the end make money directly or indirectly doing this.
+Examples of these businesses that came into the limelight are Jobberman – a website that helps young Nigerian graduates to get jobs and in the end make money directly or indirectly doing this.

 And the most amazing thing about this business is that the owner started the business out of the frustration of his personal life.